momentumfrc/attendance-manager/README.md

 5. You may be prompted to install recommended extensions.
 You should do so.

+6. In the vscode console, run `php artsian migrate --seed` to set up the database.

-6. Open the attendance-web folder in a separate vscode window.
+7. Open the attendance-web folder in a separate vscode window.
 ```
 code attendance-api
 ```

-7. Again, when prompted, choose to reopen in container.
+8. Again, when prompted, choose to reopen in container.

-8. Open a web browser and navigate to <http://localhost/>.
+9. Open a web browser and navigate to <http://localhost/>.
 Note: it might take a while for the application to start up.
 If the page fails to load, try again in a few minutes.